manvitamarkala/DS-5500---HW1/README.md

 ![2012[]{label="fig:2012"}](2012.png)
 ###### Figure 12: Breast cancer deaths vs life expectancy for females in 2012

 Figure 12 shows that Africa has the least life expectancy for females but also the cases for breast cancers is relatively low and the reason for shorter life spans could be other reasons like healthcare, sanitation etc. Asia and Europe potray larger cases for deaths due to breast cancer even with moderate and higher life expectancy.
-Among European countries, Belgium and France show high numbers.
+Among European countries, Russia and Germany show high numbers.
 In Asia, its India and China and the Americas has United states with large cases for breast cancer deaths.
+In Africa, countries like Nigeria and South Africa have high cases.

 I also wanted to check how the number of breast cancer cases and average life expectancy has changed over the years at an overall level.